twitchtv/libsoundtrackutil/README.md

 # LibSoundtrackUtil
-This library defines the protocols and models used to communicate audio data used by Soundtrack.
+This library defines the protocols and models used to communicate audio data used by [Twitch Soundtrack](https://www.twitch.tv/broadcast/soundtrack).
 SoundtrackIPC is the IPC pipe that is used to send the serialized packets and TwitchAudioPacket is the model for the data being sent across the IPC pipe.
-This is currently in use in both the OBS plugin and the Maestro Node Module being used in Soundtrack.
+This is currently in use in both the OBS plugin and the Maestro Node Module being used in [Twitch Soundtrack](https://www.twitch.tv/broadcast/soundtrack).

 # Conan